 Project location: Vietnam

-This carbon offset project effectively helps both fight climate change and access to clean energy by building biogas plants in communities across rural Vietnam.
+This climate protection project effectively helps both fight climate change and access to clean energy by building biogas plants in communities across rural Vietnam.
 For farmers in Vietnam, using waste to generate clean, sustainable energy saves them precious income while improving their family’s health and the environment.

 People on the rural countryside of Vietnam are facing increasing challenges to secure energy for cooking and live.
 Their access to traditional cooking fuels is declining.
 The commercial fuels are expensive.
 The collection or purchasing of firewood deplete natural resources and damage the environment.
 The income spent on these fuels and the time spent by women and children gathering it could be used for other activities such as income generation, school and leisure.
 Moreover, the firewood is often burned indoors resulting in respiratory and eye problems.
 On the other hand, animal husbandry causes considerable sanitary and environmental pollution problems for rural households.

 Biogas displaces smoky cooking fires.
 Human waste and animal dung are collected in a reservoir.
 As the waste decomposes it releases methane gas which is piped into homes and burned for fuel.
 The remaining waste yields an organic fertilizer by-product used by farmers.
 The biogas displaces carbon emissions from firewood, LPG and agricultural residues that were used before using biogas plants.
 Moreover, biogas plants prevent methane emissions from pig manure, which without a biogas plant is deposited in pits near the household, which rots anaerobically and emits methane.